datacamp-content-public/courses-sentiment-analysis-with-python-violeta-misheva/slides/chapter_1_11bedc6349d6ea75bdb16ef8a9289b1f.md

 `@script`
-We call the CountVectorizer, where for the moment we leave the default functional options, except for the max_features, which only considers the top max_features, given by the term frequency, i.e. it will pick the 1000 most frequent words across the corpus of reviews.
-We need to do that sometimes for memory’s sake.
+We call the CountVectorizer, where for the moment we leave the default functional options, except for the max_features, which only considers the features with highest term frequency, i.e. it will pick the 1000 most frequent words across the corpus of reviews.
+We need to do that sometimes for memory’s sake, especially if your data is large and you work in a local environment.

 Since the output of the CountVectorizer is a sparse matrix, we need to perform an additional step to transform it back to a data frame.